John Klein (soccer, born 1999): Professional

 Following college, Klein was selected 9th overall in MASL draft by Kansas City Comets.
 One day later on December 21, 2022, Klein was selected 30th overall in the 2023 MLS SuperDraft by St. Louis City SC.
 On February 28, 2023, Klein signed a professional contract with the club's MLS Next Pro side St. Louis City 2, a club he had trained with the previous year.
 On May 19, 2023, Klein signed a short-term deal to join the club's Major League Soccer roster for their upcoming fixture against Sporting Kansas City.
 On June 22, 2024, St. Louis Klein's move to the first team permanent.
 Klein was released by St. Louis on October 22, 2024, following their 2024 season.

 On January 10, 2025, the Charleston Battery of the USL Championship announced they had signed Klein.
 On August 5, 2025, Klein was transferred to USL Championship side Monterey Bay FC.

+On May 15, 2026 Brooklyn FC announced they had acquired Klein via transfer from Monterey Bay FC.